SerenityStuidos/Ophelia/README.md

-# Serenity Bot
+# Ophelia Bot

-Serenity is a multifunctional Discord bot designed to enhance your server experience.
+Ophelia is an open sourced, public version of Serenity!
+Ophelia is a multifunctional Discord bot designed to enhance your server experience.

 ## Features